lbjose/pdf-text-extractor/README.md

 # pdfExtractor
-Trying to extract the pdf data using pdf2text inbuilt function available in Ubuntu.
+pdfExtractor aims at extracting the data from pdf using the pdf2text inbuilt function available in Ubuntu.

 The pdf is converted to XML and XML parser is then used to convert the data to docx format.

 Complex pdf structure is converted to a normal pdf format that can be used for further processing and analysis.